GovTechSG/techpass-user-docs/docs/whats-new/staging-release-notes.md

 Previously, tenants were not allowed to manage their applications' role assignments on TechPass if they had onboarded to TechBiz.
 However, we understand that some applications may not be on TechBiz, so we have updated the restriction to be applied at the application-level instead.

-Additionally, TechBiz-created groups will no longer be displayed on the TechPass portal, and tenants will not be able to call certain Automation APIs for these groups.
+Additionally, TechBiz-created groups will no longer be displayed on the TechPass Portal, and tenants will not be able to call certain Automation APIs for these groups.
 To help tenants exclude TechBiz-created groups from their results, we have introduced a new *excludeOnTechBiz* query parameter for the **List Groups** Automation API.
 These changes are designed to streamline the management of application role assignments and groups for TechPass tenants.

 </details>